MonaSolutions/MonaServer/_sources/installation.txt

 First follow the `LuaJIT installation`_ steps.

 Visual Studio 2013 solution and project files are included.
-It searchs external librairies in *External/lib* folder and external includes in *External/include* folder in the root *Mona* folder.
+It searches external libraries in *External/lib* folder and external includes in *External/include* folder in the root *Mona* folder.
 So you must put OpenSSL_ and LuaJIT_ headers and libraries in these folders.
 You can find OpenSSL_ binaries for windows on Win32OpenSSL_.